john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 Median Filter Performance Characteristics with Gaussian Noise
 ```

-`median_gaussian_characteristics_fig` (c) shows the result of applying a Median filter to an image corrupted by Gaussian noise.
+{numref}`median_gaussian_characteristics_fig` (c) shows the result of applying a median filter to an image corrupted by Gaussian noise.
 The noise is effectively, removed while preserving much of the fine detail.
+Note the shape of the histogram in `median_gaussian_characteristics_fig` (g) more closely resembles that of the original image than the histograms of the linear filters.

-Where the Median filter differentiates itself is with noise that produces extreme changes in pixel intensity.
-In `median_snp_characteristics_fig`, we apply the Median filter to an image corrupted by 'salt and pepper' noise.
+Where the median filter is quite distinguished is with noise that produces extreme changes in pixel intensity.
+In {numref}`median_snp_characteristics_fig`, we apply the median filter to an image corrupted by 'salt and pepper' noise.

 ```{code-cell}
 :tags: [hide-cell, remove-output]